 - A normal distribution curve is a bell-shaped curve

 Normal Distribution Formula

-The probability density function of a normal distribution in a variable X with mean μ, and variance σ2 is a statistical distribution.
-The formula for probability density function is as follows:
+The probability density function of a normal distribution in a variable X with mean μ and variance σ2 is a statistical distribution.
+The formula for the probability density function is as follows:

 Normal Distribution Curve

 The random variables that follow the normal distribution are those whose values can find any unknown value within a given range.
 For instance, finding the weight of the school’s students.
 The distribution can take any value, but there will be a limited range like 45- 65 kg.

 On the contrary, the normal distribution does not have a range limit.
 The range can even extend from –∞ to + ∞.
 These random variables are termed Continuous Variables.
 The Normal Distribution provides the probability of the value in a particular range for a given experiment.

 The normal distribution curve is also called the bell curve because the graph of its probability density is similar to the shape of a bell.
 It is symmetrical on both sides of the mean.
 This curve shows that trials will usually give a result near the average.
 However, they can occasionally deviate by large amounts.